In the Line of Fire: Plot

-Frank Horrigan and Al D'Andrea meet with members of a counterfeiting group at a marina.
-The group's leader, Mendoza, tells Horrigan that he has identified D'Andrea as an undercover United States Secret Service agent, and forces him to prove his loyalty by putting a gun to D'Andrea's head and pulling the trigger.
-When the gun just clicks, Mendoza is glad to see Frank passed the test, escaping suspicion.
-Using his own gun, Horrigan then shoots and kills Mendoza's men, identifies himself as Secret Service, and arrests Mendoza.
+Secret Service agents, Frank Horrigan and Al D'Andrea, meet with members of a counterfeiting group at a marina.
+The group's leader, Mendoza, tells Horrigan that he has identified D'Andrea as an undercover agent, and forces Horrigan to prove his loyalty by putting a gun to D'Andrea's head and pulling the trigger.
+When the gun just clicks, Horrigan then shoots and kills Mendoza's men, identifies himself as a United States Secret Service agent, and arrests Mendoza.

 Horrigan investigates a complaint from a landlady about an apartment's absent tenant, Joseph McCrawley.
-He finds a collage of photographs and newspaper articles on famous assassinations, a model-building magazine, and a Time cover with the President's head circled.
-When Horrigan and D'Andrea return with a search warrant, only one photograph remains, which shows a much younger Horrigan standing behind John F. Kennedy in Dallas in 1963, on the day Kennedy was assassinated.
-Horrigan is the only remaining active agent who was guarding the President that day, and is wracked with guilt over his failure to react quickly enough to the first shot and shield Kennedy from the subsequent fatal bullet, which could have saved the President's life.
+He finds a collage of photographs and newspaper articles on famous assassinations, a model-building magazine, and a Time cover with the President's head, on which a gunsight-crosshairs has been drawn in red marker.
+When Horrigan and D'Andrea return with a search warrant, only one photograph remains, which shows a much younger Horrigan (with his face circled in red) standing behind John F. Kennedy in Dallas in 1963, on the day Kennedy is assassinated.
+Horrigan is the only remaining active agent who was guarding the President that day, and is wracked with guilt over his failure to react quickly enough to the first shot to shield Kennedy from the subsequent fatal bullet.
 The guilt drove Horrigan to drink excessively, and his family left him.

 Horrigan receives a phone call from McCrawley, who calls himself "Booth".
 He tells Horrigan that, like John Wilkes Booth and Lee Harvey Oswald, he plans to kill the President of the United States, who is running for reelection and is making many public appearances around the country.
-Horrigan, despite his age, asks to return to the Presidential Protective Division, where he begins a relationship with fellow agent Lilly Raines.
+Horrigan, despite his age, asks to return to the Presidential Protective Division, where he begins a relationship with fellow agent, Lilly Raines.

+McCrawley, posing as Jim Carney, opens an account with Southwest Savings Bank of Los Angeles, intending to use the account to make campaign contributions.
+When a bank employee named Pam seems suspicious, he follows her to her home and murders her, and her roommate, Sally.

-Booth continues to call Horrigan as part of his "game", even though he knows that his calls are being traced.
-He mocks Horrigan's failure to protect Kennedy but calls him a "friend".
+Booth continues to call Horrigan as part of his "game," even though he knows that his calls are being traced.
+He mocks Horrigan's failure to protect Kennedy but calls him a "friend."
 Booth escapes Horrigan and D'Andrea after one such call from Lafayette Park, but inadvertently leaves a palm print on a passing car.
 The Federal Bureau of Investigation matches the print, but because the person's identity is classified, the agency cannot disclose it to the Secret Service.
 The FBI does notify the Central Intelligence Agency.